-This tax strategy document applies to all UK taxes applicable to the UK Group and it is effective for the financial year ending 30 September 2019.
+This tax strategy document applies to all UK taxes applicable to the UK Group and is effective for the financial year ending 30 September 2020.
 The tax strategy statement will be reviewed annually and updated as necessary.

 Approach to tax governance and risk management

 Operational and governance responsibility for the execution of the UK Group’s tax strategy rests with the Vice President, Taxes, supported by a global team of tax professionals.
 The tax affairs of the UK Group are managed by a qualified tax team and external tax expertise is used where necessary.

 The UK Group is within the scope of the UK Senior Accounting Officer (“SAO”) legislation and the SAO is responsible for ensuring the UK Group establishes and maintains appropriate accounting and compliance arrangements.

 Air Products complies with all relevant revenue laws, and all taxes are accounted for and paid.
 Procedures and controls are in place to ensure tax compliance obligations are satisfied.